FTP Getting Started

 Below are some FTP clients you may download and install for free.

 - Core FTP

-Here is the link on how to download and configure these clients.
+Please visit the following article to learn how to download and configure these FTP clients.

-Once you have downloaded the FTP client, you’ll need to get proper settings to connect to your hosting account.
+Once you have downloaded the FTP client, you’ll need proper settings to connect to your hosting account.

-FTP connection information can be found in the cPanel, and in the Welcome email, we sent after you paid for your hosting account.
+FTP connection information can be found in the cPanel and the Welcome email we sent after you paid for your hosting account.

 Your FTP information contains the following information:

-- FTP Host/Address: (Site IP address or Server Hostname)
+- FTP Host/Address: (IP address or server hostname)

 - FTP User: (cPanel/FTP username)